-Roland Denning continues his series on some of the most influential cameras ever made.
-This time around he take a look back at the Mitchell BNC, a camera that influenced filmmaking right up to the present day.
+Replay: Continuing our series on the most influential cameras ever made.
+We look back at the Mitchell BNC, which influenced filmmaking right up to the present day.

 This is the second of my very partisan, unscientific appraisal of cameras that have changed the way we make films, decade by decade.
 This is not a precise historical survey.
 Basically, it is an excuse to talk about the ever-fascinating subject of movie cameras, their evolution and how we interact with them.

 In the last paragraph of the first part, covering the 1930s, I chose the Bolex H16 – a clockwork 16mm camera first produced in 1933 that is still (just about) available today.
 For the 1940s I am looking at the other end of the spectrum – the motion picture studio camera.

 The 1940s can be reasonably considered as the golden age of Hollywood – or perhaps the first golden age.
 Talkies had been established for more than a decade, the studio system was at its height and the language of cinema itself had evolved to its most sophisticated form.
 If you picture the classic studio camera of this era, it is probably the Mitchell BNC, as seen in this short clip.

 I have cheated here a little as the first Mitchell BNC cameras appeared in the 1930s, but because of World War II, there was only one camera made between 1939 and 1946.
 The forties was the decade the Mitchell owned.
 In 1941, the Mitchell BNC Serial No2 was rented to RKO for Greg Toland to shoot Citizen Kane.
 Another early BNC was sent to the Soviet Union for Eisenstein’s Ivan The Terrible, released in 1944.
 From the mid-1940s to the 1960s, Paramount won more than 70 Oscars.
 Every one of them was shot on a Mitchell BNC.